-Kevin Rebello, brother of Russel Rebello, one of the two missing victims of the Costa Concordia shipwreck, arrives on the Tuscan Island of Giglio, Italy, on Tuesday.
+Elio Vincenzi, husband of Maria Grazia Trecarichi, one of the two missing victims of the Costa Concordia shipwreck, speaks Tuesday to members of the media on the Italian island of Giglio.

 The Costa Concordia, carrying more than 4,200 passengers, ran aground Jan.
 13, 2012 off the coast of Italy killing 32 people - including two Americans.

-- PhotoBlog: Pictures reveal crumpled cabins in Costa Concordia
+- Photos reveal crumpled cabins on Costa Concordia

 - Former Costa Concordia captain: 'I regret nothing'

 This story was originally published on Thu Sep 19, 2013 11:26 AM EDT